NeoSchema Reference Guide

 - Data nodes are linked to their respective classes by a "SCHEMA" relationship.

-- Some classes contain an attribute named "schema_code" that identifies the UI code to display/edit them,
+- Some classes contain an attribute named "code" that identifies the UI code to display/edit them [this might change!],

 as well as their descendants under the "INSTANCE_OF" relationships.

-Conceptually, the "schema_code" is a relationship to an entity consisting of software code.
+Conceptually, the "code" is a relationship to an entity consisting of software code.

 - Class can be of the "S" (Strict) or "L" (Lenient) type.